dream-num/helm-charts/docker-compose/README.md

 2. How to enable observability compoment?
 ```
-uncomment the following line in .env file:
+set in the .env file:
-# COMPOSE_PROFILES=observability
+ENABLE_UNIVER_OBSERVABILITY=true
 ```

 3. How to deal with host port conflict?